Roman emergency decrees: During the Roman Empire

-The need for various declaration declined during the Principate.
+The need for various declarations declined during the Principate.
 Because of the formation of the Praetorian Guard and a regular police force with the cohortes urbanae and vigiles, large-scale urban riots became more rare.
-Moreover, by the imperial period, "when it came to the more direct repression of rioters by troops, a detailed legal justification would in many cases have been unnecessary".
+Moreover, the military autocracy made it unnecessary to have legal justifications for violent crackdowns against rioters and revolts.

-A declaration that someone was hostis, however, persisted in "a few occasions when it was not possible to apprehend immediately a rebel or an emperor who had been toppled".
+A declaration that someone was hostis, however, persisted: when a usurper could not immediately be suppressed or a coup was displacing the current emperor, a few cases emerge where the senate declared the usurper or former emperor enemy of the state.
 The emergence of autocratic rule also degraded the normal protections available to Roman citizens.
 Hostis declarations also were used against provincial revolts, which had the effect of classifying provincial rebellions in terms of foreign wars rather than internal security measures.